overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

   exit 0;'
 ```

-You should now be able to access the minio console from the browser at `localhost:9000`
+You should now be able to access the MinIO console from the browser at `localhost:9000`

 <details>